amenti4k/amenti4k.github.io/_posts/2026-02-08-Load-Bearing-Nothing.md

 - Remove the cognitive bottleneck and the load-bearing walls turn out to be vestigial.

+- I used to think the craft in AI was building around the model.
+Scaffolding, retrieval systems, the careful engineering that makes something actually work in production.
+I spent years getting good at it.
+Then I watched every system I built get swallowed by the next model.
+Not metaphorically.
+Every workaround, every clever pipeline.
+Gone.
+The only thing that survived was what I knew about the domain, the failure modes, the edge cases, the texture of what "good" means in a specific context.
+Most AI engineering is building depreciating assets and calling it craft.
+The thing that compounds is the problem definition itself.

 - Second time I watched it happen, different industry, same thing, faster.
 I'd already learned which walls were decorative.
 Third time, faster still.

 - Here's what gets applauded at AI conferences and ignored in the parking lot: the value doesn't go to whoever sells the tool.
 The tool is commodity.
 Some other team running the same model with a different pitch deck undercuts you by Wednesday.
 The value goes to whoever owns the operation underneath.
 Vendor captures a licensing fee.
 Owner captures everything the building was wasting on itself.